servo/servo.org/_posts/2024-04-30-this-month-in-servo.md

 Other big changes are coming to Servo’s font loading and rendering, thanks to @mrobinson’s **font system redesign** RFC (#32033).
 Work has already started on this (@mrobinson, @mukilan, #32034, #32038, #32100, #32101, #32115), with the eventual goal of making font data **zero-copy readable from multiple threads**.
 This in turn will fix several major issues with font caching, including cached font data leaking over time and between pages, unnecessary loading from disk, and unnecessary copying to layout.

+We’ve also started simplifying the script–layout interface (@mrobinson, #31937, #32081), since [layout was merged into the script thread]({{ '/blog/2024/02/28/gamepads-font-fallback-space-jam/' | url }}), and script can now call into layout without IPC.

 ## Embedding and dev changes